A man looking at a tablet in server room

 Understanding quantum technology

 Unlike traditional computers, quantum computers use the fundamental qualities of quantum physics to potentially solve complex problems.
-The four key principles of quantum computers are as follows:
+Four key principles of quantum computers are as follows:

-• Superposition: Superposition is the state in which a quantum particle or system can represent not just one possibility, but a combination of multiple possibilities.
+• Superposition: Superposition is the state in which a quantum object or system can represent not just one possibility, but a combination of multiple possibilities during the calculation.

-• Entanglement: Entanglement is the process in which multiple quantum particles become correlated more strongly than regular probability allows.
+• Entanglement: Entanglement is the process in which multiple quantum objects or systems become correlated more strongly than regular probability allows.

-• Interference: Interference is the phenomenon in which entangled quantum states can interact and produce more and less likely probabilities.
+• Interference: Interference is the phenomenon in which entangled quantum states can interact and produce more and less likely outcomes.

 While classical computers rely on binary bits (zeros and ones) to store and process data, quantum computers can encode even more data at once using quantum bits (qubits) in superposition.